 - Position Puerto Rico on the map as an active member in the global startup ecosystem and as a center for innovation and entrepreneurship.

 - Companies developed with high global potential, scaling from Puerto Rico.

-- Direct partnership with local organizations to help integrate the program and itsparticipants into the local business and startup ecosystem.
+- Direct partnerships with local organizations to help integrate the program and its participants into the local business and startup ecosystem.

 - Development towards inclusion in global innovation indexes.